mehulagg/gitlab/doc/integration/jira/connect-app.md

 Support for syncing past branch and commit data [is planned](https://gitlab.com/gitlab-org/gitlab/-/issues/263240).

-## Install the GitLab.com for Jira Cloud application for self-managed instances **(FREE SELF)**
+## Install the GitLab.com for Jira Cloud app for self-managed instances **(FREE SELF)**

-If your GitLab instance is self-managed, you must follow some extra steps to install the GitLab.com for Jira Cloud application.
+If your GitLab instance is self-managed, you must follow some extra steps to install the GitLab.com for Jira Cloud app.

 Each Jira Cloud application must be installed from a single location.
 Jira fetches a [manifest file](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/)